j019/j019.github.io/README.md

 ~~~
-To make a good position in a reputed company and work enthusiastically in team which
+To make a good position in a reputed company and work enthusiastically in a team which
-provides me a steady career growth along with job satisfaction, challenges and give value
+provides me a steady career growth along with job satisfaction, challenges give value
 contribution in the success and to build a challenging career with honesty and loyalty
 by translating my experience knowledge ,skills and abilities into value for an organization.
 Trainee on Python with Machine Learning at Brillica Services Dehradun.